spacekookie/libreedb/README.md

 **The library is not currently deemed stable enough to use in production!**

 The issue tracker has migrated to the [Lonely Robot Redmine](https://bugs.lonelyrobot.io/projects/reedb/issues).
-Please also note that the Wiki is horribly out-of-date and should generally be ignored.
-A new one will be written soon-ish.
+Please also note that the Github wiki is horribly out-of-date and should generally be ignored.
+Please refer to the [new wiki](https://bugs.lonelyrobot.io/projects/reedb/wiki) which is currently still in the making.

 Build
 ----------